|

 Chateau

-les Chiens begins to aquire Character
+les Chiens begins to aquire Character... and get noticed.

 Recycling